usalko/fluent/doc/md/code-gen.md

 ```

 Finally, you can run `go generate ./fluent` from the root directory of your project
-in order to run `ent` code generation on your project schemas.
+in order to run `fluent` code generation on your project schemas.

 ## Code Generation Options